bggo/dna-devtests/fullstack.md

 ### Problem statement

 You just arrived in your new role.
 As a fullstack developer, you've been assigned to solve a complex problem with users credentials accross multiple systems.
-As we are a big company, many of our systems have different metods of logging wit different technologies.
+As we are a big company, many of our systems have different mehtods of login with different technologies.

 You've been requested to pilot a possible solution using Event Driven Architecture.
 So your pilot must deliver: